yashhdubey03/tailwind-traders-powerbi-analytics/README.md

 screenshots/
 - Visual previews of reports, dashboards, and data model

+## Data Preparation & Modeling

+Before building reports or dashboards, the focus was on ensuring that the data was accurate, consistent, and structured correctly for analysis.

+Sales data was initially prepared in Excel to validate business logic and calculate essential financial fields such as revenue, tax, and profit.
+This early preparation helped confirm that the numbers made sense before moving into Power BI.

+Multiple datasets, including sales, purchases, countries, and historical exchange rates, were then integrated in Power BI.
+Historical exchange data was imported using a Python script within Power Query, allowing currency conversion logic to be handled during data ingestion rather than at the reporting layer.
+Data types were validated, relationships were defined, and a calendar table was introduced to ensure accurate time-based analysis

+To enable consistent financial comparison across regions, all monetary values were standardized into a single currency.
+The resulting data model was designed to support scalable analysis across products, countries, and time periods.

 > **Note:** This project is based on a retail business scenario and was developed as part of a professional analytics capstone for learning and portfolio purposes.